xster/flutter-wiki/Flutter-on-Windows.md

    * Alternatively, if you don't have admin rights on your machine:
       1. Control Panel > User Accounts > User Accounts > Change my environment variables
       1. Add a `PATH` user variable with the full path to `flutter/bin` as value
-1. Open a fresh (!)
-PowerShell (recommend) or Cmd command prompt window and execute `flutter doctor`.
+1. Open a fresh PowerShell or Cmd command prompt window and execute `flutter doctor`.
 It should tell you that everything is ok with your Flutter installation (minus the IDE, see next step).
-   * The `flutter` command works in both PowerShell and the regular Cmd prompt.
-However, we recommend that you use PowerShell because it will give you better formatted output.
-   * If PowerShell complains that the Flutter script cannot be executed, modify your [execution policy](https://msdn.microsoft.com/en-us/powershell/reference/5.1/microsoft.powershell.core/about/about_execution_policies) with the following command: `Set-ExecutionPolicy RemoteSigned`.
-Alternatively, you can just use the regular Cmd command prompt.
 1. Optional: Install an IDE with the Dart and Flutter plugin ([instructions](https://flutter.io/intellij-setup/)).

 With that, you are ready to create your first Flutter app: [Getting Started](https://flutter.io/getting-started/).